Jose Garcia Player Props: Reds vs. Rangers

 Jose Garcia At The Plate

-- Garcia has two doubles, a home run and seven walks while hitting .245.
+- Garcia is hitting .228 with two doubles, a home run and seven walks.

-- This season, Garcia has posted at least one hit in 11 of 19 games (57.9%), and had multiple hits twice.
+- In 11 of 20 games this year (55.0%), Garcia has reached safely via hit, and that includes multiple hits twice.

+- He has homered in one of 20 games, and in 1.5% of his plate appearances.

-- Garcia has driven in a run in six games this season (31.6%), including two games with multiple runs batted in.
+- In six games this season (30.0%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven games this year (36.8%), but has had no multi-run games.
+- He has scored in seven of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.